dimagi/git-build-branch/README.rst

 .. code-block:: yaml

-    organization/repo:  # name of the git repo
     trunk: master
     name: autostaging  # name of the branch to build
     branches:  # list of branches to merge into final branch
       - feature1
       - feature2
       - forkowner:feature3 # branch from fork of repository
     submodules:
       submodules/module1:
         branches:
           - feature1
           - forkowner:feature2 # branch from fork of repository
       submodules/module2:
         trunk: develop
         branches:
           - feature2

-    another/repo:
-         trunk: master
-         ...

 To add some safety around this file you should use the `commit-single-file` utility: